Victoria Point (Qld)

 Victoria Point has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Victoria Point (Qld) statistical area (Lv2)'s population is estimated at around 16,196 as of Nov 2025.
-This reflects an increase of 1,056 people (7.0%) since the 2021 Census, which reported a population of 15,140 people.
-The change is inferred from the resident population of 15,851 estimated by AreaSearch following examination of the latest ERP data release by the ABS in Jun 2024 and an additional 572 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,205 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Victoria Point (Qld) (SA2)'s 7.0% growth since census positions it within 1.2 percentage points of the SA4 region's 8.2%, demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 57.99999999999999% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Victoria Point (Qld) is around 16,206.
+This figure reflects an increase of 1,066 people since the 2021 Census, which reported a population of 15,140 people.
+The growth was inferred from AreaSearch's estimation of the resident population at 15,851 in Jun 2024, based on ABS ERP data and validated new addresses since the Census date.
+This results in a population density ratio of 1,205 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Victoria Point's growth rate of 7.0% since the census is within 1.3 percentage points of the SA4 region's 8.3%, indicating competitive growth fundamentals.
+Interstate migration contributed approximately 57.99999999999999% of overall population gains during recent periods in the suburb.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, projections indicate a decline in overall population over this period, with the area's population expected to decline by 255 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to expand by 885 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Future population trends indicate a decline of 255 persons by 2041 according to current projections.
+However, specific age cohorts are anticipated to grow, notably the 85 and over age group, projected to increase by 885 people.

 Frequently Asked Questions - Population